GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_access.md

 1. Click **Add** to start streaming the layer.
 Data should appear on the map after a few seconds (or after several minutes on slow internet connections).

 Learn more about streaming cloud datasets: [How to read a Cloud Optimized GeoTIFF with QGIS](https://cogeo.org/qgis-tutorial.html).

-**Stream multi-band continental COG mosaics in QGIS**

-To make it easier to visualise DEA Intertidal bands in true and false colour, we provide several Virtual Raster files (`.vrt`) that can be loaded into QGIS.
-These Virtual Rasters stream data from the cloud automatically, avoiding the need to download multiple files.
-They also provide instructions for combining, streaming, and viewing multiple COG files simultaneously.

-1. Open the DEA Intertidal [continental_mosaics](https://data.dea.ga.gov.au/?prefix=derivative/ga_s2_tidal_composites_cyear_3/1-0-0/continental_mosaics/) directory in DEA's Amazon S3 bucket.
-1. Enter a directory of a particular year, e.g. `2018--P1Y`
-1. Click to download the `.vrt` file of interest, e.g. `ga_s2_tidal_composites_cyear_3_2018_vrt-low-truecolour.vrt`
-1. On your computer, drag the downloaded `.vrt` file into your GIS project.
-1. The multi-band dataset will stream seamlessly into your QGIS project.

 **Stream continental COG mosaics in Esri ArcPro**